garrandall/popular-music-data/tracks/rock-wit-cha-bobby-brown.md

 No

 I want a little music now
-Let's hear some Marvin Gaye, ooh
+Let's hear some Marvin Gaye, oh
-Ooh, let me rub your shoulders down
+Oh, let me rub your shoulders down
 Let's dance the night away

 Feel your heart beating next to mine